SiteSyncDevs/sitesync-stack/docs/installing-on-target.md

    `<BUNDLE>.tar` from the left-hand (your PC) pane into it.
 4. Wait for the transfer to finish — the file is several gigabytes.

-Then open a terminal on the server (PuTTY, Windows Terminal, or the server's own keyboard) and continue at Step 2.
+WinSCP only moves the file — it does not run the installer.
+Continue at Step 2 to get a terminal on the server.

 ### Option B — SCP from a Mac, Linux, or Windows terminal